SmokinCaterpillar/pypet/README.md

 Whenever you do numerical simulations in science, you come across two major challenges.
 First, you need some way to save your data.
 Secondly, you extensively explore the parameter space.
-In order to accomplish both you write some hacky IO functionality to get it done the quick and dirty way.
+In order to accomplish both you write some hacky I/O functionality to get it done the quick and dirty way.
 This means storing stuff into text files, as MATLAB m-files, or whatever comes in handy.

 After a while and many simulations later, you want to look back at some of your very